tvaneerd/isocpp/on_naming.md

 "Everything should be mappable" leads to "everything should be orderable" leads to people wanting default operator< for types where "less" is nonsensical.
 Yes, any bag of bytes (ie a struct/class) is orderable, and thus mappable, but the ordering part doesn't make sense.
 /rant

+#### Corollary - don't separate the essence

+`std::fp::binary16_t` is/was a suggested name for a 16 bit floating point number.
+This would lead to some code using `binary16_t` (without the namespace qualification) but "binary16_t" doesn't scream number, it screams binary data of some kind, like unsigned shorts or something.
+Don't put the essence in the namespace, where it can get separated along the journey.

 ### Level of generality

 This goes along with essence.